kb-dk/on_the_indexing_of_text/01_introduction.md

 the audience is motorcycle owners and others in need for facts.

 Searching literary texts is different.
-All fiction is about love, sex, solitude, illness and death (and only a few other related topics).
+All fiction is about love, sex, hatred, solitude, illness and death (and only a few other related topics).
 These subjects are usually covered in detail in fairly long texts (such as novels) without ever explicitly mentioning those terms.
 The audience is book worms and other people in search for love,